 - Picture-Word Checklists

 Before going to the supermarket or the park, make a picture-word checklist with your child.
-A visit to Chinatown, for example, could include dumplings, a lantern, a fan, a dragon, etc. As you spot these, let your child check them off the list.
+A visit to Chinatown, for example, could include rice dumplings, a lantern, a fan, a dragon, etc. As you spot these, let your child check them off the list.

 For older children, words may be enough, but use pictures for younger children.
 Noticing patterns and details are very important for building literacy skills.